jar-o/bls/README.md

 # bls

-Utility for doing BLS12-381 signing and verification
+Utility for doing BLS12-381 signing and verification.